Cricova: Wine tasting & the stunning underground city

 Detail from the National Oenotheque

-In this section, you will find practical info for your visit to Cricova.
-While I try to keep all the information up-to-date, I will also link directly to the winery’s official website.
+In this section, you will find practical information to help you plan your visit to Cricova.
+While I strive to keep all the information up-to-date, I will also provide direct links to the winery’s official website.

 How to reach Cricova

 Getting to the wine city is easy.
 It’s just a quick drive from Chisinau.
-You can reach it by public transport, but it might not be that convenient.
+You can reach it by public transportation, but it may not be very convenient.
 The bust stops approximately one kilometer away from the winery.
-During wintertime, one kilometer might be rather cruel.
+During wintertime, a one-kilometer distance might be rather cruel.

 Therefore, I highly recommend renting a car.
 Moldova is a cheap country, and you won’t spend a fortune on a car.
 In fact, you can pick it up straight at the airport, which is the best option.
-You can find the best prices for renting a car in Chisinau airport either on Europcar or Sixt.
+You can find the best prices for renting a car at Chisinau airport on Kayak.

 The winery’s address is 1 Petru Ungureanu str., Cricova.
 Just tap it on your GPS (or your Google Maps) and follow the route.